 Macross Ace Frontier was a pretty good game, though it sorely lacked many things (like ubiquitous Mecha Expansion Packs and missing a lot of songs).
 Macross Ultimate Frontier picked up the slack, kept most of the things that was in Ace and added tons of new stuff.
 For example: giving Macross Zero a full scenario, split the original Macross between series and movie, the various packs were added, more characters and mecha, and added a shop which allowed people to buy some of the harder-to-get items (like some of the titles).

 Street Fighter and Mortal Kombat both have this.
 The original Street Fighter was a somewhat popular, if RIDICULOUSLY hard fighter that was a nice change from Karate Champ.
-Street Fighter II came out, and pretty much launched the fighting game craze of the 90's and has been the inspiration for pretty much every fighter made since.
+Street Fighter II came out, and launched the fighting game craze of the 90's and has been the inspiration for every fighter made since.
 For MK, the first one was popular (for obvious reasons) but the second game introduced the series' signature dark tone, and is widely considered to be the best 16-bit MK game, and possibly the best of the series.

 The Adventures of Lolo was a classic NES game, but as the series went along, the games got better and better, expanding upon the concept and adding more puzzles, bosses, and such.
 In the third game, you can even play as Lala!